Power through Paris

 The Salish People and the Lewis and Clark Expedition, by The Salish-Pend d'Oreille Culture Committee and Elders Cultural Advisory Council, Confederated Salish and Kootenai Tribes

 The first 20 weeks of busing with Chicklet have worked out pretty well.
 I love traveling around the city with her, especially now that she’s alert enough to take in her surroundings and enjoy the ride.
 Of course, we’ve had our share of challenges.
 One of the biggest is getting ourselves ready to leave the house.
 This is partly because timing–Chicklet’s needs with Metro’s schedules–is an issue, and partly because we always get held up figuring out what to wear.
 Check it:

-Because I carry Chicklet in a front-pack carrier, I have to stick with clothing I can wear …
+Because I carry Chicklet in a front-pack carrier, …

 Looks like it’s time for some major renovations at the Market: